How Long Does It Take Garbage to Decompose?

 From a sustainability perspective, answering the question of how long it takes various types of garbage to decompose is important.
 In fact, we should reduce consumption of products that generate waste materials that take a long time in landfills to get completely decomposed.

 Let’s see how long it really takes for various wastes to decompose in landfills (based on waste category) with some relevant statistics.
-It should be noted that the rate of decomposition can depend upon landfill conditions.

 Plastic products are very common in our modern life.
 According to an estimate, every year we use approximately 1.6 million barrels of oil just for producing plastic water bottles.
 Plastic waste is one of many types of wastes that take too long to decompose.
 Normally, plastic items can take up to 1000 years to decompose in landfills.
 But plastic bags we use in our everyday life take 10-1000 years to decompose, while plastic bottles can take 450 years or more.